Malware

 Is antivirus software effective on Macs?

-This is true to a certain extent, and Apple’s built-in XProtect antivirus software is a powerful resource (more on this later).
-However, there are still some reasons why it makes sense to put antivirus software on a Mac and why it is still effective:
+This is true to a certain extent, but Apple’s built-in XProtect antivirus software is still a powerful resource (more on this later).
+There are still many reasons why it makes sense to put antivirus software on a Mac and why it is still effective.

-• A third-party Mac antivirus tool, like CleanMyMac, provides services that the built-in Mac features don’t have, such as detecting advanced malware, virus attacks, and other threats.
+A third-party Mac antivirus tool, like CleanMyMac, powered by Moonlock Engine, provides services that the built-in Mac features don’t have, such as detecting advanced malware, virus attacks, and other threats.

 Can Mac antivirus software impact performance?